50 Worked Examples: Units, Conversion Factors & Dimensional Analysis

 (d) Stress

-(a) Plane angle: A plane angle is defined in terms of the lines from two points meeting at a vertex and is defined by the arc length of a circle subtended by the lines and the radius of that circle.
+(a) Plane angle: A plane angle is defined in terms of the lines from two points meeting at a vertex and is defined by the arc length of a circle subtended by the lines and the circle’s radius.
 The unit of plane angle is the radian.
 Because it is the ratio of an arc length to the radius, then the plane angle is dimensionless, i.e., a radian is one measurement unit that is already dimensionless, i.e.,

 (b) Specific volume: The specific volume is defined as the ratio of volume to mass, i.e., it is the reciprocal of the density.
 Therefore,